We are conducting telephone and/or video conferencing interviews during the public health crisis.

 Center Point offers rehabilitation and treatment services that interrupt the abusive cycles of psychological, social and economic dislocation by providing critical training and support so that individuals and families can claim self-worth and dignity.

-Center Point is seeking compassionate and enthusiastic individuals with a desire to teach to join one of our exciting teams as a CertifiedSUD/AOD Apprentice Counselors at California State Prison, Solano (SOL), and, California Medical Facility (CMF), Vacaville, CA. San Quentin and other institutions in Northern California
+Center Point is seeking compassionate and enthusiastic individuals with a desire to teach to join one of our exciting teams as a CertifiedSUD/AOD Entry Counselor at California State Prison, Sacramento (SAC), California State Prison, San Quentin (SQ), California State Prison, Solano (SOL), California Medical Facility (CMF), and other institutions in Northern California.

 About the Position:

-As CertifiedSUD/AOD Apprentice Counselor you will support the community by delivering face-to-face rehabilitative programming services provided in the Integrated Substance Use Disorder Treatment Program (ISUDT Program).
-Duties:
+As CertifiedSUD/AOD Entry Counselor you will support the community by delivering face-to-face rehabilitative programming services provided in the Integrated Substance Use Disorder Treatment Program (ISUDT Program).

 Maintain a consistent and supportive environment for both staff participants.